 And finally, explore your financing options.
 As you’ll see below, there are a variety of possibilities, and there’s likely one that’s a better fit for you.

-Car wash owners have many financing options.
+Car wash owners have many small business loan options.
 Whether you’ve got excellent credit or poor, there’s something here for you.

 A term loan from a traditional bank or credit union can offer low interest rates if you qualify.
 You can use these loans for equipment, business expenses, or to refinance an existing loan.
 While you might shop with the bank you already do business with, also check offers with other lenders because you might find a better rate somewhere else.